ricn/cardanoex/README.md

 # Cardano

 The library is still in early development.
-Consider it experimental the API might change in the future.
+Consider it experimental and the API might change in the future.

 This library is the implementation of [the idea](https://cardano.ideascale.com/a/dtd/Elixir-library/350635-48088) submitted to Catalyst project.